chazpf/Monster_AutoBattle/README.md

 #### JQuery

-JQuery creates (and destroys) nearly every visible element of the application, besides the header, footer, introduciton, and Start Game button.
+JQuery creates (and destroys) nearly every visible element of the application, besides the header, footer, introduction, and Start Game button.
 Here are some of the many JQuery methods involved along the way:
 - .append() & .remove()
 - .insertBefore() & .insertAfter()
 - .addClass() & .attr()
-- .css
+- .css()

 Notably, the Ajax call made to Open5e's public API is implemented with JQuery.
 This retrieves the data used to construct the monsters.